Last Updated on June 1, 2025

 Go on an Interactive Adventure at Dynamic Earth

-Dynamic Earth is both fun and educational for the whole family so if you have young children and teenagers, this is a good option.
+Dynamic Earth is both fun and educational for the whole family so if you have young children as well as teenagers, this is a good option.
+Some teenagers might find it a bit young but others may enjoy a visit.
 The interactive adventure takes explorers on a journey through space and time to learn how the forces of nature shaped Earth over millions of years.

 There’s often a host of events for kids to enjoy, so it’s worth checking out what’s on before you go at the Dynamic Earth Website